Gemini Flash Review: Google’s New Default Falsh 3.5 Beats Last Year’s Pro (But Costs 3x More)

 Is Gemini Flash free to use?

 Yes, through two paths.
-The Gemini consumer app at gemini.google.com defaults to Gemini Flash on the free tier with effectively unlimited everyday chat use.
-The Gemini Developer API has a free tier with rate limits that are useful for prototyping but not production traffic — these limits were tightened by 50-80% in December 2025 to combat abuse, so check the current quotas before you build on the free tier.
+The Gemini consumer app at gemini.google.com now defaults to Gemini 3.5 Flash on the free tier with effectively unlimited everyday chat use.
+The Gemini Developer API has a free tier with rate limits useful for prototyping but not production traffic.
+So you can use the newest Flash for free as a chatbot; you only pay once you’re building on the API above the free quotas.

-Is Gemini Flash better than Claude Haiku or GPT-5 Mini?
+Is Gemini 3.5 Flash cheaper than Claude Haiku or GPT-5 Mini?

 What is the context window of Gemini Flash?